 With this expansion, which has involved an investment of €52 million, the Madrid campus now covers 33,600 square meters.
 The new space consists of an acquired plot of 21,900 m2, added to the previous campus area of 11,700 m2.
 Together, they form a single, united enclosure encompassing two large buildings surrounded by forest.
 The new campus building, called Executive, has an area of 16,300 m2, while the old building, now called the Master building, totals 13,600 m2.

-The new facilities, which will be officially inaugurated this October, include four new amphitheater classrooms, a high-tech multipurpose classroom, an auditorium with natural light for more than 500 people, and underground parking for 300 vehicles.
+The new facilities include four new amphitheater classrooms, a high-tech multipurpose classroom, an auditorium with natural light for more than 500 people, and underground parking for 300 vehicles.

 A space for leaders in sustainability

 The campus is located in Pinar del Cerro del Águila which is within the vicinity of the Casa de Campo, the main green lung of the city of Madrid.
 This, together with architecture based on open spaces, large entrances of natural light and the use of green energy, makes it an ideal environment for the training of environmentally responsible managers.

 The new building has obtained LEED Gold certification, which recognizes its high environmental standards.
 Among other features, it uses 100% renewable energy, has intelligent control of the facilities and air conditioning, and consumes 40% less water than a conventional building.

 IESE has consistently focused on promoting the development of sustainability-conscious managers.
 In line with this, IESE has launched the following initiatives for the 2021-22 academic year: